notsobad/agent-prompts/README.md

 - Each prompt includes context and usage instructions
 - Templates for common development scenarios

-## Usage

-1. Browse the collection to find relevant prompts
-2. Copy and adapt prompts for your specific needs
-3. Customize parameters and context as required

 ## Contributing

 Feel free to contribute new prompts or improvements to existing ones.
 Please ensure prompts are well-documented and tested.